Skip to contentSkip to navigationSkip to topbar

 how-to-invoke-your-function page anchor

-Functions created in the UI are Protected by default, and we highly recommend you to set Functions deployed via the Serverless Toolkit to protected as well by prepending protected before the file extension, for example: send-sms.protected.js.
-This will help secure your Function and protect it from being accessed by bad actors.
-However, this also adds an extra layer of complexity if you want to manually invoke and test code, such as the examples on this page.
+Functions that you create in the UI are protected by default.
+Set Functions that you deploy with the Serverless Toolkit to protected as well by adding "protected" before the file extension, for example, "send-sms.protected.js".
+This configuration helps secure your Function and prevents unauthorized access.
+However, it also adds an extra step when you want to invoke and test the Function manually, as shown in the examples on this page.

 Generate a valid X-Twilio-Signature header